“Where did the time go? Feeling stuck in the day-to-day?

 What would be different if you referenced how much fun you’re having instead of when something needs to be done?
 That would be quite a difference, wouldn’t it?

-For the longest time I was using time (and I still do to some extent) as a yardstick for when I wanted things to happen, or I used time to judge if something was done well or not.
-Only to find out that things didn’t happen when I wanted it to (!?!).
+Moreover for the longest time I was using time (and I still do to some extent) as a yardstick for when I wanted things to happen, or I used time to judge if something was done well or not.

 Can you relate?